 The Trust Equation

-Charles Green’s Trust Equation is probably our favorite model of trust.
+The Trust Equation (by Charles Green) is probably our favorite model of trust.
 It details four components that affect trust.
 Three of them increase a person’s trustworthiness: credibility, reliability and intimacy.
 The fourth one, self-interest, reduces a person’s trustworthiness.

 We really like this model because we think it is clear, simple and relatable and because it provides some clear guidance on how to become more trustworthy as an individual.